-A little-noticed addition to the “smart kitchen” is a novel range of narrow, sluice-like sinks.
-Most merely 8-inches wide, they are shaped like troughs — hence the name — and come in a variety of lengths ranging from 5-feet to just under the standard 24-inch counter depth.
-After seeing the extensive range made by Kohler in their Undertone line, I’m beginning to feel this shape is more practical and space-efficient than than round, square or even rectangular prep sinks seen in most kitchens.
+One little-noticed addition to the “smart kitchen” is a novel range of trough prep sinks which are narrow and linear.
+Most are no more 8-inches wide and they are shaped like troughs — hence the name.
+Trough sinks come in a variety of lengths ranging from 5-feet to just under 24-inches, standard counter depth.
+Troughs can be installed horizontally near the back of a counter or vertically to one side.
+After seeing the extensive range made by Kohler in their Undertone line, I’m beginning to feel this shape is more practical and space-efficient than than round, square or even rectangular prep sinks used most kitchens.

-These sinks are meant to be under-mounted and their length basically determines whether they are installed horizontally or vertically in a cabinet.
+Trough sinks are designed to be under-mounted and their length basically determines whether they are installed horizontally or vertically in the counter.
 Among the most intriguing is Kohler’s high-tech slanted Crevasse, designed to fit a 36” sink base.
-This is an automated sink with automatic rinse at the push of a button and a garbage disposal.
+This is an automated sink with automatic rinse at the push of a button plus a garbage disposal!
 The water and disposer action is integral — no faucet required.
 It is shown installed at the back of the counter — directly behind the prep space.
-We are super intrigued by this and surprised not to have seen it in more high-end homes.
+I am so intrigued by this sink and surprised not to have seen it in more high-end kitchens.

-Far less expensive, but equally intriguing, are the plain under-mounted trough sinks.
+Far less expensive, but equally interesting, are the plain under-mounted trough sinks.
 The longer versions can be placed horizontally as prep sinks, just like the Crevasse.
-Most useful here may be the 22-inch long unit which comes with draining racks.
+Most useful here may be the 22-inch long sink that comes with draining racks.

-This can be installed side-by-side with any main sink (shown with the Verve drop-in) as a secondary (or tertiary) bowl — with or without a disposal.
+A trough sink can be installed next to a main sink (with the Verve drop-in, above) as a secondary (or tertiary) bowl — with or without a disposal.

-Then there are integrated trough sinks in stainless steel counters.
-This one was intelligently placed next to a cooktop particularly with a potfiller (Rohl Swing Arm) installed.
+Then there are integrated stainless steel trough sinks.
+This wide one was intelligently placed next to a cooktop particularly with a potfiller (Rohl Swing Arm) installed on the deck.

 Alternately, a single cold-water pillar tap could be placed in the wall over a trough sink in the way it was done a century ago in Claude Monet’s amazing Giverny kitchen.